clintonsenaye/Multi-Tier-Cloud-Migration-with-Cost-Optimization-on-AWS/README.md

   - Leveraging CloudFront, a Content Delivery Network, to improve user experience and potentially reduce costs associated with serving static content.
   - Following AWS Well-Architected best practices for security, monitoring, and disaster recovery.

-This approach ensures a smooth and cost-optimized migration to the AWS cloud, providing scalability, reliability, and improved performance for your application.
+Using this approach, one can smoothly and cost-effectively migrate an application to the AWS cloud.
+This will give you the benefits of scalability, reliability, and improved performance.
 <br />